GuppyForLife/workWitWeezleReactWebsite/README.md

 This is a portfolio showcase website for a videographer and artist known as WorkWitWeezle.
-The website if mobile responsive to all sizes with a responsive navigation.
+The website is mobile responsive to all sizes with a responsive navigation.
 I used React.js and some React.js community libraries such as Reacstrap.
 The website is hosted on Netlify.

 Live Site: https://matthewjovenal-workwitweezle.netlify.app/